KtGunn/Project3_WhereAmI/README.md

 ![world_rviz](</workspace/images/min_d_0.75.png>)

-This looks horrible and confirms that at least for unknown initial position, filter updates must be frequent lset the robot run out of open space before localizing.
+This looks horrible and confirms that at least for unknown initial position, filter updates must be frequent lest the robot run out of open space before localizing.
 These look to be important tuning parameters.

 ### Odom Alphas